 Unfortunately, they don’t allow Bitcoin or cryptocurrency payments, or any other anonymous payment methods – which is unfortunate.

-All of Avira Phantom’s Pro plans have a 30-day refund policy, which don’t include any restrictions, unlike other VPNs.
-So if one day during that 30 day period, you decide you no longer need a VPN, you won’t struggle to get your money back.
+All of Avira Phantom’s Pro plans are covered under a refund policy, which don’t include any restrictions, unlike other VPNs.

 AviraPhantom VPN is available on all major platforms like Windows, macOS, iOS, and Android.
 They also have a Chrome extension available.